JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Rana Kahlil/Mastering Command Injection/Lab 2 - Blind OS command injection with time delays.md

 <h2>Testing for Potential Injection Vulnerabilities</h2>

-We are going to test each parameter for potential injection vulnerabilities.
+We are going to test each parameter that is visable on the website for potential injection vulnerabilities with the sleep command.
+(Excluding csrf)